So, you want to know how much protein you need?

 Consider your results here as a starting point.
 Try one range, see how you feel, and take it up or down from there.

 The protein recommendations here come from studies, and studies are based on averages.
-You may be an outlier, which 100% happens.
+You may be an outlier.

 How Much Protein Should I Eat to Build Muscle?